biolink/biolink-model/docs/DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md

 ### Own

  * [disease or phenotypic feature association to location association➞object](disease_or_phenotypic_feature_association_to_location_association_object.md)  <sub>REQ</sub>
-    * Description: anatomical entity in which the disease or feature is found
+    * Description: anatomical entity in which the disease or feature is found.
     * range: [AnatomicalEntity](AnatomicalEntity.md)
     * Example: